HR leaders would be hard pressed to find a term that matters more

 Diversity, diversity, diversity.
 HR leaders would be hard pressed to find a term that matters more in the modern world of work.
 But what does the word actually mean?

-We spoke to Rachel Williams, global head of diversity and inclusion at StubHub, who revealed the key to authentic inclusion.
+We spoke to Rachel Williams, global head of diversity and inclusion at StubHub, and upcoming speaker at HR Leaders Summit Vancouver – who revealed the key to authentic inclusion.